Best doorbell cameras: Top 5 picks

 This is the big one.
 Knowing when your packages arrive is a huge weight off your shoulders.
 You’ll no longer have to worry about someone stealing your Amazon purchases off your front porch or that you’ll miss a delivery from USPS or FedEx because you’re not there to sign for it.

 A doorbell camera with motion detection alerts notifies you when someone approaches or enters your house.
 So if someone is poking around your neighborhood looking for homes with unlocked doors, you won’t be an unlucky target.
 A good doorbell camera can keep you informed so you don’t walk into a potentially dangerous situation.

 Communicate with visitors remotely

-One of my favorite features that my doorbell camera provides is the ability to talk to the person on my porch, no matter where I am.
-This feature has saved me many times with FedEx and USPS when I’ve been unavailable to receive a delivery in person.
-I can talk to the deliverer and give instructions on where to leave the package.
-If you have an August Doorbell Cam with the August Smart Lock, you could even unlock the front door to let them drop it off just inside.
+One of our favorite features that doorbell cameras provide is the ability to talk to the person on your porch no matter where you are.
+So if a delivery person shows up on your porch while you’re at work, you can talk to the deliverer and instruct them where to leave the package.
+If you have an August Doorbell Cam Pro with the August Smart Lock, you could even unlock the front door to let them drop it off just inside.